Multi-family project deferred in Braselton

-Public hearings on a large multi-family development proposed in Braselton have been deferred.
+Public hearings on a large multi-family development proposed in Braselton were deferred last week.

 The request was set to be heard at the Braselton Town Council's Oct.
 10 meeting, but the hearing has been deferred until November.